 Nature Guide for January: Beaver Habitats

-Not only is winter the ideal season for tracking because of the blank canvas that snow provides, the cold temperatures help to open up access to habitats that cannot be explored during the rest of the year.
+Not only is winter the ideal season for tracking because of the blank canvas that snow provides, but the cold temperatures also help to open up access to habitats that trackers cannot explore during the rest of the year.
 In particular, winter is an excellent time to learn about beaver habitat!

 Across the pond, visit the beavers’ dam.
 Since the dam is holding back water above a river or stream, the ice around the dam is often thin and unsafe for walking on.
-From a safe distance, examine the dam’s construction and observe the types of trees used and the size of the trunks that were felled.
+From a safe distance, examine the dam’s construction and observe the types of trees used and the size of the fallen trunks.